 I thanked him, then drove to a paddleboard launch far from his prying eyes.
 I paddled up Lewis Gut and used one of the still-existent docks to access the cottages.
 There was no one about; the workers were only doing preparation work on the road, with the actual demolition days away.
 I surreptitiously took my photos (exteriors only, since this cat has an aversion to treeing himself) and then paddled away.
 Mischief managed.

-If you don't know the ("abridged") story -- starting in the late 19th century and going on for decades, Pleasure Beach was a popular Connecticut destination, with seasonal cottages and an amusement park that thousands would visit each summer.
+If you don’t know the (“abridged”) story: Starting in the late 19th century and going on for decades, Pleasure Beach was a popular Connecticut destination, with seasonal cottages and an amusement park that thousands would visit each summer.
 It was connected to the main land in Bridgeport by a swing bridge, which unfortunately burned in a 1996 fire.
-Rather than fix the bridge, the decision was made to vacate the island, and it has stayed empty ever since.
-The buildings and amusement park were literally left to rot, and have fallen victim to vandals and the elements.
+Rather than fix the bridge, the decision was made to vacate the island, and it stayed empty for decades.
+The buildings and amusement park were literally left to rot, and fell victim to vandals and the elements.

 As mentioned, it’s a barrier beach, and for a long time, the only way you could reach it (other than boat) was to hike out there from Stratford.

 During the years, Pleasure Beach/Long Beach West was a political football, batted about by politicians, developers and special interest groups.
 The Stratford end of the beach is now home to all sorts of wildlife, including endangered sea birds like the piping plover, which nest there in the summer; there was talk of selling the property to the U.S. Department of Environmental Protection, but that deal fell through.

 The structures on the Bridgeport end, including old cottages and some remnants of the old amusement park, slowly collapsed or were demolished.